 - d) The member exhibits uncooperative or disruptive behavior that results from his/her special needs with the following exception: - 1) Due to the member's uncooperative or disruptive behavior, the member's continued enrollment in the MCO seriously impairs the MCO's ability to furnish services to either the member or other enrollees. - iv.
 The MCO must have written policies and procedures that identify the impermissible reasons for disenrollment described in Section B.3.c.iii. - v.
-MCO-Requested Disenrollment Procedure. - a) The MCO shall submit to the Department a written request to process the disenrollment, which includes documentation of the basis for the request, a thorough review of issues leading to the request and evidence that supports the request.
-For disenrollment requests based on a member no longer accepting services authorized by the MCO, this documentation must include the last date on which services were provided to the member, a copy of the certified letter sent to the member and relevant case notes. - b) At the time the request is made to the Department, the MCO shall notify the member of the request for disenrollment, including a copy of the request and all supporting documentation, and make any appropriate referrals to adult protective services or other crisis services. - c) The Department contract coordinator will consult with the MCO including problem-solving, alternative steps for providing services, assistance in managing a difficult case, and recommendations of outside experts who might be able to assist in resolving issues without disenrollment. - d) The Department contract coordinator will, within fifteen (15) business days from the date the Department has received all information needed for a decision, notify the MCO and the member whether the request for disenrollment is approved (and, if so, the disenrollment date), disapproved or that a process to consult and problemsolve with the MCO and member will be initiated. - e) If a disenrollment request is approved: - The Department contract coordinator will set a disenrollment date consistent with the requirements of IV.C.4.c and, after waiting 14 calendar days from the date written notice of the approved disenrollment and disenrollment date is provided to the MCO and member, notify the Office for Resource Center Development (ORCD) to process the disenrollment.
+MCO-Requested Disenrollment Procedure. - a) The MCO shall complete and submit to the Department contract coordinator form F-00221B requesting the member's disenrollment along with documentation of the basis for the request, a thorough review of issues leading to the request and evidence that supports the request.
+For disenrollment requests based on a member no longer accepting services authorized by the MCO, this documentation must include the last date on which services were provided to the member, a copy of the certified letter sent to the member and relevant case notes. - b) At the time the request is made to the Department, the MCO shall notify the member of the request for disenrollment, including a copy of the request and all supporting documentation, and make any appropriate referrals to adult protective services or other crisis services. - c) The Department contract coordinator will consult with the MCO including problem-solving, alternative steps for providing services, assistance in managing a difficult case, and recommendations of outside experts who might be able to assist in resolving issues without disenrollment. - d) The Department contract coordinator will, within fifteen (15) business days from the date the Department has received all information needed for a decision: - 1) Approve the disenrollment request; or - 2) Disapprove the disenrollment request; or - 3) Notify the MCO and the member that a process to consult and problem-solve with the MCO and member will be initiated.

-- 2) ORCD will process the disenrollment and forward to the applicable ADRC for disenrollment counseling, if appropriate. - 3) The MCO is responsible for covered services it has authorized through the date of disenrollment. - f) If a disenrollment request is not approved, the MCO shall continue to serve the member. - g) If a disenrollment request results in the Department contract coordinator deciding to consult and problem-solve with the MCO and member: - 1) The Department contract coordinator shall plan that process with the MCO. - 2) The MCO shall cooperate with the contract coordinator's efforts to problem-solve. - 3) If the Department contract coordinator determines that the effort to consult and problem-solve with the member has been unsuccessful, the disensolment will be approved.
+- e) If a disenrollment request is approved: - 1) The Department contract coordinator will set a disenrollment date consistent with the requirements of IV.C.4.c and send form F-00221B to the MCO.
+The disenrollment shall be effective on the date approved by the Department as the disenrollment date, but no later than the first day of the second month following the month in which the MCO filed the request. - 2) DHS will process the disenrollment which generates a notice of disenrollment to the member. - 3) The MCO will forward form F-00221B to the applicable ADRC for disenrollment counseling and the appropriate regional Income Maintenance agency.
+The MCO is responsible for covered services it has authorized through the date of disenrollment. - f) If a disenrollment request is not approved, the Department contract coordinator will send form F-00221B to the MCO.
+The MCO shall continue to serve the member and provide written notice to the member that the disenrollment request was not approved. - g) If a disenrollment request results in the Department contract coordinator deciding to consult and problem-solve with the MCO and member: - 1) The Department contract coordinator shall plan that process with the MCO. - 2) The MCO shall cooperate with the contract coordinator's efforts to problem-solve. - 3) If the Department contract coordinator determines that the effort to consult and problem-solve with the member has been unsuccessful, the disenrollment will be approved.